-Diversions for irrigation from Coldwater Canyon Ditch continued in 2016.
+Diversions for irrigation from Coldwater Canyon Ditch for the Laws Seed Farm continued in 2012.
 Periodic examinations were conducted along the ditch throughout the growing season.
 These examinations did not indicate any signs of vegetation stress.

 Impact: Altering the flow in Silver Canyon Ditch.